xPythh/AuthyTray/README.md

 # AuthyTray
- Because Authy doesnt provide a Try icon (run in background), i made an app to do it
+ Because Authy doesnt provide a Tray icon (run in background), i made an app to do it

 Run as administrator to install the program at startup